slacker2/departure-times/README.md

 * I think it might be handy to add in schedules; to display in lieu of unavailable predictions.
 * I'd figure out how to allow a user to just click somewhere on the map, and predict departure times near that location.
 * I would add more robust testing.
+* I would add some intelligent cacheing for stops that have very recently had predictions.